What is the difference between a high quality ROLLTEC® awning and someone else's?

 For stubborn stains, you may add a small amount of bleach or Dawn® dish soap to the cleaning solution.
 Always, rinse well to remove all cleaning agents and allow sufficient time for air drying.

 What is the maximum width of a retractable awning?

 The only limit is in the dimensions of your building.
 By fitting more than two arms, we can make awnings in practically any width.
-Typically awnings under 20' are more stable in windy conditions, easier to operate and will have longer life span.
-For wider areas you can consider installing multiple awnings side by side.
+Typically awnings under 20' are more stable in windy conditions, easier to operate and will have a longer lifespan.
+For wider areas, you can consider installing multiple awnings side by side.

 Do retractable awnings come in standard sizes?

 All of our awnings are manufactured to our client's specification.
 Custom widths are available in one inch increments.
 Lateral arms which determine the projection of the awning come in 6 standard sizes.

 Some of the models of the retractable awnings on your Products page look very similar.
 What's the difference?

 The difference between most of the conventional retractable awnings is noticed in their function rather than their appearance.
 For example, only the Adalia X3M Extenda™ will give you an awning that is longer than its width, only the Physique XL™ uses 13-foot-long arms, and only the Tilt-O-Shade™ will let to you adjust the slope of individual arms using a conventional hand crank.
 To find out which awning is right for you, visit Our Products page or contact us.